MozammilMinhaj/Flask-Python-Interpreter/README.md

-# Docker
+# A Python interpreter flask app.

-A containerized flask app.
+A python interpreter built on flask used to run code your code over a broswer through a subprocess.